GustavoVaAsc/Lexer-Compilers-Team2/README.md

 > Puntuactors Automata <br>
 ![Puntuactors Automata](https://github.com/GustavoVaAsc/Lexer-Compilers-Team2/blob/main/AutomatasJFLAP/PuntuactorsAutomata.jpg) <br>
-_Note: Brackets also function as punctuation symbols, but JFLAP does not recognize them, so they were not included in the automaton.
+_Note: Brackets also function as punctuation symbols, but JFLAP does not recognize them, so they were not included in the automata.
 However, they were considered in the implementation of our lexical analyzer._ <br>

 > Constant Automata <br>
 ![Constant Automata](https://github.com/GustavoVaAsc/Lexer-Compilers-Team2/blob/main/AutomatasJFLAP/ConstantAutomata.png)